 Use a primary audience

 If you can, it's best to have one audience that you organize with tags, groups, or segments, rather than maintain multiple audiences in your account.
 Mailchimp treats all the audiences in your account separately, and billing is based on the total number of contacts across all your audiences (with the exception of archived and cleaned contacts).
 If you have duplicate contacts across audiences, having one audience could save you money.
 One audience is also easier to manage and keep clean.

 For subscribed contacts, permission can go stale if you don't actively engage with them.
-If you have subscribers you haven’t engaged with regularly, we recommend you email them outside of Mailchimp to reconfirm their subscription.
+If you have subscribers you haven’t engaged with regularly, you may want to reconfirm your contacts to make sure they still want your marketing email.
 This will help reduce bounced emails and abuse complaints.

 If you use Mailchimp for email marketing, include an update your preferences link in your emails so your recipients can update their personal information and subscription preferences.
-If you use interest groups, subscribers can change groups from their profile.
+If you use interest groups, your contacts can change groups from their profile.

 You have the option to use a single or double opt-in method for your email marketing.
 Double opt-in requires people to confirm their signup via email before they’re added to your audience as subscribed contacts.
 Double opt-in can help ensure your subscribed contacts are interested in your business, and keeps invalid email addresses out of your audience.